-Requirements for admission to Dorsey School of Beauty are: (1) a high school diploma or its equivalent (a General Education Development "GED" High School Equivalency Certificate), (2) a career planning session with a Dorsey School of Beauty admissions representative, and (3) the desire, interest and motivation to succeed.
-If Dorsey School of Beauty or an outside agency has a concern about the validity of a high school diploma or G.E.D., the student has 30 days to obtain an official high school transcript or G.E.D. document which will be used to determine eligibility.
-Students determined ineligible will be dismissed from school.
+Requirements for admission to Dorsey School of Beauty are: (1) documentation of a high school diploma or its equivalent (for example, a General Education Development "GED" High School Equivalency Certificate or evidence of completion of home schooling), (2) a career planning session with a Dorsey School of Beauty admissions representative, and (3) the desire, interest and motivation to succeed.
 Dorsey School of Beauty does not admit "Ability to Benefit" students.